National Primary Teacher Education Council

 to the primary age range, encompassing the Foundation Stage, Key Stage One and Key Stage Two.

 NaPTEC is committed to enhancing the understanding and practice of partnership between schools

 and higher education institutions in the preparation of intending primary teachers.

-The first edition of the NaPTEC Newsletter from Autumn 2017 is now available to read on our Publications Page.
+The third edition of the NaPTEC Newsletter from Summer 2018 is now available to read on our Publications Page.

 NaPTEC has no membership fees, but regards all who attend its events as members.